jstrieb/groupme-latex/README.md

   and `SERVER_BASE_URL` where the base URL is the location where the `tex` files will be output and compiled.

-6. Install necessary dependencies.
+6. Create the folder where the `tex` files will be output and compiled.
+By default, this is `/var/www/html/latex`.
+Also give it writable permissions.

+        mkdir -p /var/www/html/latex && chmod 777 /var/www/html/latex

+7. Upgrade all packages on the system.
 On Ubuntu, this will look something like the following

+        sudo apt update && sudo apt -y upgrade

+8. Install necessary dependencies.
+On Ubuntu, this will look something like the following

-        sudo apt install texlive texlive-extra-utils poppler-utils
+        sudo apt install texlive texlive-extra-utils texlive-latex-extra texlive-pictures poppler-utils

-7. Use the bot!
+9. Use the bot!
 Any messages that start and end with `$` or start with `[;` and end with `;]` will be rendered with LaTeX and sent back as images.

 # Disclaimer